Accessory Dwelling Units- Facts & Benefits Every Homeowner Should Know

 Parking Requirements

-Parking spaces are not required for an ADU in San Diego except when the property is located within the Beach Impact Area of the Parking Impact Overlay Zone.
+Parking spaces are not required for an ADU except when the property is located within the Beach Impact Area of the Parking Impact Overlay Zone.

 Even in those cases, parking is not required if the accessory dwelling unit is: